Cameron Dick: Early life and education

 Dick's family arrived in Queensland from Scotland in 1862 aboard the sailing ship Conway.
 His father, a veteran of the Second World War serving in the Royal Australian Navy (1941–1945), was a butcher and later an owner and operator of taxi cabs.
 His mother was a nurse.

+Dick was born on 25 April 1967.
 He grew up in the suburb of Holland Park and attended a local primary school, Marshall Road State School.

-Dick was educated at the Anglican Church Grammar School, formerly known as the Church of England Grammar School.
+Dick was educated at the Anglican Church Grammar School.
 He studied at the University of Queensland, and graduated with a Bachelor of Commerce and a Bachelor of Laws, and later, a Bachelor of Arts.
-He gained a Master of Law at Trinity Hall, Cambridge.
+He gained a Master of Law (LLM) degree at Trinity Hall, Cambridge.

 After undertaking articles of clerkship at Brisbane law firm Goss Downey Carne, he was admitted as a solicitor of the Supreme Court of Queensland and the High Court of Australia.